Health and Wellbeing Hub

 Problems with sleep can affect how you feel physically and mentally, and how you feel can also affect how you sleep.
 An August 2020 study from the University of Southampton showed that the number of people experiencing insomnia increased from one in six to one in four compared to 2018/19, with more sleep problems affecting young people, mothers, essential workers and BAME groups.

-Problems with sleep are often caused by:
+Problems with sleep are often caused by

 • Life events: You may feel distracted, stressed or worried about something going on in your life while you’re trying to go to sleep, which can affect your ability to relax.